SJTU-IPADS/HEDB/README.md

 HEDB [record/replay](https://github.com/SJTU-IPADS/HEDB/tree/main/src/integrity_zone/record_replay) is meant for reproducing bugs.
 It logs all ops invocations, including parameters and results, for later replays.
 We use TPC-H as the demonstrative benchmark.

 For privacy reasons, SQL constants should be encrypted in advance.
-Because the current implementations lack client-side encryption, we should transform the constants into encrypted values using operators in the client mode.
+Since the current implementations lack client-side encryption, we should transform the constants into encrypted values using operators in the client mode.
 A future work is to seek and implement a simple client-side encryption or proxy-side encryption.

 ```bash
 ## make dependencies installed